buddhasystem/cdbweb/cdbweb/README.md

+# The web project folder
+## Caveat
-The SQL here is kept for reference purposes to facilitate development, it's not used directly.
+Some of the SQL here is kept for reference purposes to facilitate development, it's not used directly.